Cathedral of St Michael and St George, Aldershot: Architecture and interior

 The main organ was built and installed by Hele & Co of Plymouth in 1908 at a cost of £950.
 However, despite a comprehensive refurbishment this organ is no longer used mainly because of asbestos being found in the organ pipe gallery.
 The Allen organ currently used in the cathedral originally belonged to the noted organist Carlo Curley and was obtained in 2014 after his death.
 The wooden screens to the two side chapels were carved by Robert 'Mouse' Thompson with each displaying his characteristic mouse.

-In 2015 a sanctuary crucifix made from the parts of 23 aircraft dated from the 1930s to the present was blessed and dedicated in the cathedral.
-Constructed by Yorkshire-based blacksmith Chris Raw, the crucifix was described as "a fitting and deeply significant link to those of us who serve in the Royal Air Force and our colleagues who went before us especially those who lost their lives in the service of their country."
+In 2015 a sanctuary crucifix made from the parts of 23 aircraft dating from the 1930s to the present was blessed and dedicated in the cathedral.
+Constructed by Yorkshire-based blacksmith Chris Raw, the crucifix was described as "a fitting and deeply significant link to those of us who serve in the Royal Air Force and our colleagues who went before us especially those who lost their lives in the service of their country".

 The cathedral was Grade II listed in 1979 for its special architectural and historic interest.